You are here

 Mentors and Counselors: Cost is supported by HEMP as their expertise and time is invaluable

 Mentees must graduate from the three-year program and pay all applicable fees before the remaining options are available.

 The one-on-one mentoring relationship is the focus of the program.
 The relationship between Mentor and Mentee, and the personal and professional accomplishments resulting from the relationship, is the key to the program.
 All other aspects of the program inherently support the relationship and development of the Mentee, making for a well-rounded experience.

 The formal program with a Mentor/Mentee facilitated relationship is three years.
 After three years, individuals may remain in the program as a Society of Fellows participant.
 There is an annual fee for the Society of Fellows to defray the administrative and program costs.

 Types of questions asked vary by relationship and there are no right or wrong questions to ask.
 During the expectation setting phase of the relationship, ground rules should be set so that each individual in the relationship is comfortable sharing information.
 As a general rule of thumb, if you are not comfortable asking a question or sharing certain information, then don't share it.
-Let your mentor know the reason why you are not comfortable at the current time providing the information.
+Let your Mentor know the reason why you are not comfortable providing the information at the current time.

 No. However, any parameters around this question should be determined with the matching expectations discussion you and your Mentor have at the beginning of your relationship.
 The breadth of topics and situations you discuss with your Mentor will develop and change as your relationship develops and changes over time.